 Come to our Monthly Meeting!

-The regular monthly Raintree Board Meeting is held on the second Monday of the month from September through June.
-All are welcome to attend.
+The regular monthly RVHA Board meeting is held on the second Monday of the month from September through June.

 We meet at Baker Middle School (located on Torpey Drive off Rochester Road) in room 108.

-Our next Raintree Board meeting will be held at 7:00 PM on
+Our next RVHA Board meeting will be held at 7:00 PM on